tencentyun/intlcloud-documents/yehe_doc/通信服务/即时通信 IM/SDK 下载/更新日志（终端）_intl_en.md

 **Windows platform**

-- Improved the network reconnection speed for cross-platform libraries.
+- Improved the network reconnection speed for cross platform libraries.
 - Fixed the Windows public group management setting failure.
 - Added JVM configuration to cross-platform libraries to facilitate passing jvm from an Android environment.